maxidev/maxidev/README.md

 ## About

-- I'm currently implementing **Hashicorp Vault** infrastructure to deliver state-of-the-art key management solutions for blockchain wallet-as-a-service platforms and secure multi-chain interactions.
+- I'm currently implementing **Encryption Management** infrastructure to deliver state-of-the-art key technical solutions for blockchain wallet-as-a-service platforms and secure multi-chain interactions.

 - Researching and building MCP Servers and designing **N8N Workflows**, **AI agents** that leverage cutting-edge technologies to navigate and excel in the emerging **AI** landscape.